 IMPORTANT!
 Never use this wire to drive anything except a relay or a low-current input!
 The transistorized output can only provide 200 mA of current, and connecting directly to a solenoid, motor, or other high-current device will cause it to fail.

-H1/4 BLACK/WHITE high current output from on-board interior light illumination relay
+H1/4 BLACK/WHITE (-) interior light illumination output